 In 1718, at a Native American village along the southern edge of the Texas Hill Country, Spain established the Mission San Antonio de Valero (later called the Alamo).
 A customary accompanying presidio, San Antonio de Bexar (Bay-her), protected mission endeavors.
-Today's city and county names are derived from those 18th-century Spanish beginnings that predate the founding of the United States.
+Today's city and county names are derived from those 18th-century Spanish beginnings. ?

-Some popular events include the Holiday River Parade and Lighting Ceremony in November, Fiesta San Antonio in April, the Texas Folklife Festival in June, the San Antonio Livestock Show and Rodeo in mid-February, and the Starving Artists Show held at La Villita and along the River Walk each Easter.
-Fiesta San Antonio spans 10 days the third and fourth weeks of April.
+Events include the Holiday River Parade and Lighting Ceremony in November, Fiesta San Antonio in April, the Texas Folklife Festival in June, the San Antonio Livestock Show and Rodeo in mid-February, and the Starving Artists Show held at La Villita and along the River Walk each Easter.
+Fiesta San Antonio spans 10 days the third and fourth weeks of April.?

 San Antonio is noted for excellent golf courses.
 For information: 210/207-6748 or 800/ALAMO-07.